Amplified-Information/testing/README.md

 View the env vars available in an image:

-`docker run --env-file .config.local --env-file .secrets.local --rm ghcr.io/prismmarketlabs/db:$VERSION env`
+`docker run --env-file .config.local --rm ghcr.io/prismmarketlabs/db:$VERSION env`

 In your Dockerfiles, try to avoid: